immersal/immersal-navigation-sample-for-customer/README.md

-# immersal-navigation-sample-v2
+# Immersal navigation sample for customer PoC
-Improved version of navigation sample (to-be-merged-to-sample-repo)
+This repo is the improved version of navigation sample, for cusotmer PoCs (to-be-merged-to-sample-repo)